Skip to Content

 Supabase Auth

-createRouteHandlerClient reads the Supabase session from the Next.js cookie store. getUser() makes a network round-trip to verify the JWT — prefer it over getSession() for server-side auth checks.
+createServerClient reads the Supabase session from the Next.js cookie store. getUser() makes a network round-trip to verify the token — prefer it over getSession() for server-side auth checks.
+The older @supabase/auth-helpers-nextjs package still works but has been soft-deprecated; @supabase/ssr is the current recommendation.

 Custom header-based auth